When does the next application process start?

 The PhD project is supervised by one or by both professor of the PhD in Practice program.
 We strongly advise you to take both professors as your supervisors.

 If the interdisciplinary nature of the respective PhD project requires a second supervisor from outside the program, a second supervisor could be appointed.
-This supervisor needs a qualification to teach at another recognized Austrian or international institution of post-secondary education, or needs to have an equivalent teaching qualification.
+This supervisor needs a qualification to supervise doctoral candidates at another recognized Austrian or international institution of post-secondary education.
 Such second supervisors are to be chosen in accordance with the main supervisor of the PhD project in question.
-There is no funding for honorariums or travel expenses for supervisors from outside the Academy at the moment.
+There is a modest amount of funding available for honorariums and travel expenses for supervisors from outside the Academy.

 How is the study structured?